Tubby Raymond: 300th win

 Going into the 2001 season, Raymond needed just four wins to reach the 300 mark.
 At the first game of the season, a banner hung above the stadium listing the numbers 297, 298, 299 and 300.
 As each win was accomplished, the respective number was crossed off.

 Raymond's 300th win came during the last home game of the season on November 10 with a 10–6 victory against the Richmond Spiders.
 As the clock wound down in the game, the crowd began chanting "Tubby, Tubby".
 Raymond made a short, humble speech and was carried off the field by his team as a construction worker climbed onto a cherry-picker to cross off the final number on the poster.

 The following is an excerpt from Raymond's speech to Delaware fans after his 300th victory:

 "I have to apologize for paraphrasing, but I feel a little bit like Lou Gehrig.
 I'm the luckiest man on the face of the earth.
 First, I'd like to thank the Delaware fans who have been here for so many years.
 I know there are things that happen that you don't like.
 There are things that happen that I don't like.
 But the thing that's there all the time is you.
 You're at every football game.
 You're excited about being here, and you truly made Delaware football something we can all be proud of.
 Thank you very much."

 Delaware lost its final game of the season on the road against Villanova and, that winter, Raymond announced his retirement, ending his career at an even 300 wins.

 Awards and honors

 In 1993, the Delaware Sports Museum and Hall of Fame inducted Raymond.
-On August 29, 2002, Tubby Raymond Field was dedicated in Raymond's honor at Delaware Stadium, which was opened in 1952.
+On August 29, 2002, the playing surface at Delaware Stadium, which was opened in 1952 (Raymond's second year), was renamed Tubby Raymond Field in his honor.